geosigno/simpleParallax.js/README.md

 ### transition - *string*
 The transition works closely with the delay setting.
 The transition will add any CSS effect to the delay setting.

-### breakpoint - *int*
-The minimum breakpoint from where simpleParallax should be initialized and to where simpleParallax should be destroyed.

 ## Methods
 Destroy a simpleParallax instance: